alexcheng1982/spring-ai-examples/README.md

-# spring-ai-jupyter-notebook
+# Spring AI Examples

-Spring AI Usage Examples
+To run these Jupyter notebooks, you need to have [Kotlin kernel](https://github.com/Kotlin/kotlin-jupyter) installed.